Home / Wellness / What’s new with the flu in 2024?

 Every year the influenza (flu) vaccine is updated to better match the viruses that will likely be circulating that year.
 The flu vaccine is the best and most effective way to prevent serious illness from the influenza virus.
-During the most recent flu season, 5,000 people died from the flu and over 100,000 were hospitalized in the US.*
+During the most recent flu season, it was estimated there were more than 300,000 people hospitalized and more than 20,000 people died from the flu in the United States.*

 The Centers for Disease Control and Prevention strongly recommends yearly vaccination for all adults and children who are at least 6 months old.
-For people ages 65 and older, the CDC recommends a higher dose or adjuvanted flu vaccine – which helps create a stronger immune response.
+For people ages 65 and older, the CDC recommends a high-dose, recombinant, or adjuvanted flu vaccine – which helps create a stronger immune response.
+These three formulations are also options for adults less than 65 who have undergone a solid organ transplant.
+It’s also important to note that a history of egg allergy is no longer a contraindication to receiving influenza vaccination.

 When to get the flu vaccine?